-Figure 9.1 shows the distribution of bottom trawl catch rates of Greenland halibut.
+Figure 8.1 shows the distribution of bottom trawl catch rates of Greenland halibut.
 The most important distribution areas for the adult fish (depths between 500 and 1000 m along the western slope), are not covered by the survey.
-Greenland halibut was found in the extended survey area in 2014, on average over all size groups about 24 % of the amount found in the standard survey area by numbers (Table 9.1).
-The observed distribution pattern in 2013-2014 was similar to those observed in previous years' surveys, i.e., mainly in the Bear Island channel towards the Hopen Deep, with some registrations in deep and cold water further east.
+Greenland halibut was found in the extended survey area in 2014 (Table 8.1), on average over all size groups about 27 % of the amount found in the standard survey area by numbers, which is almost the same proportion found in 2014 (24 %).
+The observed distribution pattern in 2015 was similar to those observed in previous years' surveys, i.e., mainly in the Bear Island channel towards the Hopen Deep, with some registrations in deep and cold water further east.

-Figure 9.1 GREENLAND HALIBUT.
-Distribution in the trawl catches winter 2013-2014 (number per nm2).
+Figure 8.1 GREENLAND HALIBUT.
+Distribution in the trawl catches winter 2015 (number per nm2).
 Zero catches are indicated by black points.

-The time series of swept area indices by 5 cm length groups for 1990-2014 is presented in Table 9.1.
+The time series of swept area indices by 5 cm length groups for 1990-2015 is presented in Table 8.1.
 Abundance indices have been low in the whole period, with few signs of improved recruitment in the covered area.
 However, recruitment from more northern areas has lead to an increase in abundance indices of length groups above 30 cm since about 2005.
+There was a large increase in the indices for most length groups between 30 and 79 cm from 2014 to 2015, and the total index is the highest in the time series back to 1990.

-Table 9.1.
+Table 8.1.
 GREENLAND HALIBUT.
-Abundance indices from the bottom trawl surveys in the Barents Sea winter 1990-2014 (numbers in thousands).
+Abundance indices from the bottom trawl surveys in the Barents Sea winter 1990-2015 (numbers in thousands).
 1990-1992 includes only main areas A, B, C and D. Observations outside main areas A-S not included.